$L^2$-Serre duality on singular complex spaces and rational singularities: Topological Serre duality for -operators

-\begin{lem} Let $A^*$ and $B^*$ be two complexes of Fr\'echet spaces (or of $(LF)$-spaces, respectively) with continuous linear differentials, and let $u: A^* \rightarrow B^*$ be a continuous linear morphism from $A^*$ to $B^*$.
+\begin{lem} {\bf (\cite{RR}, Lemma 1)} Let $A^*$ and $B^*$ be two complexes of Fr\'echet spaces with continuous linear differentials, and let $u: A^* \rightarrow B^*$ be a continuous linear morphism from $A^*$ to $B^*$.
 If $u$ is an algebraic quasi-isomorphism, i.e., if it induces an algebraic isomorphism of the cohomology groups of the complexes, then $u$ is also a topological quasi-isomorphism, i.e. it induces a topological isomorphism of the cohomology groups carrying their natural induced topology. \end{lem}

-\begin{proof} For complexes of Fr\'echet spaces, the statement is just \cite{RR}, Lemma 1.
-But the proof in \cite{RR} holds literally also for complexes of $(LF)$-spaces as the open mapping theorem is valid for such spaces. \end{proof}

 Let $X$ be a (possibly singular) Hermitian complex space (this includes particularly the case of a Hermitian complex manifold) and consider the fine resolution

 according to Theorem \ref{thm:exactness1}.
 Let $\Omega\subset X$ be an open set.
 Then the abstract DeRham-isomorphism